 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Universities may wish to help prospective students make a decision by making comparisons with other institutions, whether about students’ grades, rankings, teaching, student experience or other aspects.
-It is important that advertisers do not make claims which could mislead would-be students into making the wrong decision.
+Universities may wish to help prospective students decide on which institution to join by making comparisons with other institutions, whether about students’ grades, rankings, teaching, student experience, or other aspects.
+Advertisers must not make claims which could mislead would-be students into making the wrong decision.

-The CAP Code requires advertisers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and that are capable of objective substantiation.
-Additionally, any comparisons with identifiable competitors must be verifiable and comply with other relevant comparisons rules (3.33 – 3.40).
-See also Comparisons: Identifiable competitors, and Comparisons: General.
+The CAP Code requires advertisers to hold documentary evidence to substantiate claims that consumers are likely to regard as objective and which are capable of objective substantiation.
+Additionally, any comparisons with identifiable competitors must be verifiable and comply with rules 3.33 – 3.37.
+Comparisons: Identifiable competitors and Comparisons: General contain more information.

 Establish what type of comparative claim you wish to make